BisonRobotics/NRMC2019/README.md

 echo "alias wss='source ~/NRMC2019/devel/setup.bash'" >> ~/.bashrc
 ```

-## Permissions issues
+## Permissions issue
-If you are having permissions issue with git follow these [instructions](https://askubuntu.com/questions/858569/git-permissions-issue)
+If you are having a permissions issue with git follow these [instructions](https://askubuntu.com/questions/858569/git-permissions-issue)

 ## Understand how ROS works